Arnold Dermont Lane Obituary - King, NC | Winston-Salem Journal

 In addition to his parents, he was preceded in death by his brothers, Claude Lane and Alvin Lane, and a sister, Barbara Jones.

-Left to cherish his memory is his wife, Brenda Baker Lane; daughters, Tamarah Demertzis (Steve), and Monnette Cook; granddaughters, Bridgett Brooks and Rachel Ruterbories (Adam); great-grandchildren, Sunni, Isaac, Cloey, Bella, Abel, and a great-granddaughter arriving March 2021.
+Left to cherish his memory is his wife, Brenda Baker Lane; daughters, Tamarah Demertzis (Steve), and Monnette Cook; granddaughters, Bridgett Brooks (Adam) and Rachel Ruterbories (Matthew); great-grandchildren, Sunni, Isaac, Cloey, Bella, Abel; and a great-granddaughter arriving March 2021.

 The family would like to thank their many friends, neighbors, family and Mountain Valley Hospice and Palliative Care of Yadkinville for their care and comfort.